 In FY 2011, Winchester increased its cigarette tax by 150 percent and expected revenues to increase by 110 percent.
 However, revenues only increased 83 percent, well below the estimated increase.
-Winchester officials can take solace in the fact that FY 2012 cigarette tax revenues increased by 24 percent.
-However, the cigarette tax revenues fell over the next two fiscal years until the FY 2015 tax hike of \$0.10 per pack, or 40 percent.
-The FY 2015 Budget documents projected a 63 percent increase in cigarette tax revenues, even though the rate increase was only 40 percent.
-In reality, tax revenues only increase 33 percent, a little over half of the projected increase.
+In FY 2012 cigarette tax revenues increased by 24 percent.
+However, cigarette tax revenues fell over the next two fiscal years until the FY 2015 tax increase of \$0.10 per pack, or 40 percent.
+The FY 2015 budget documents projected a 63 percent increase in cigarette tax revenues with a rate increase of only 40 percent.
+In reality, tax revenues only increased 33 percent, a little over half of the projected increase.
+Moreover, cigarette tax revenues fell by 4 percent in FY 2016.

 Fairfax City, a jurisdiction completely surrounded by Fairfax County that imposes only a 30 cent per pack tax on cigarettes, raised its cigarette tax by 50 percent half way through FY 2010 and again by 13 percent in FY 2011, to a total of 85 cents per pack.
 The FY 2010 tax increase represents a 25 percent increase in the tax if it were spread over the entire fiscal year.
 However, cigarette tax revenues only grew by 7 percent over FY 2009.
-Fairfax City followed up with a 13 percent cigarette tax increase in FY 2011 and the estimated budget revenues would increase by 43 percent.
+Fairfax City followed up with a 13 percent cigarette tax increase in FY 2011 and they budgeted revenues would increase by 43 percent.
 However, revenues only increased by 24 percent that fiscal year and fell by 11 percent in FY 2012.
-In FY 2013, Cigarettes tax revenues rose by 6 percent, before falling again by 5 percent in FY 2014 and 7 percent in FY 2015.
+In FY 2013, Cigarettes tax revenues rose by 6 percent, before falling again by 5 percent in FY 2014, 7 percent in FY 2015 and 1 percent in FY 2016.

 Leesburg, Newport News and Manassas initially saw cigarette tax revenues rise in response to tax increases only to fall in subsequent years.
 In FY 2012, Leesburg increased its cigarette tax rate by \$0.25 per pack, or 50 percent, and revenues increased by 30 percent.
-Over the next three fiscal years, cigarette tax revenues fell by 8, 6 and 5 percent respectively.
+Over the next four fiscal years, cigarette tax revenues fell by 8, 6, 5 and 3 percent respectively.
 Newport News experienced steady increases in cigarette tax revenues prior to its FY 2012 and FY 2013 tax increases of \$0.10 per pack, or 15 percent and 12 percent, which boosted revenues by 12 percent and 9 percent respectively.
-However, cigarette tax revenues fell in each of the two fiscal years following the FY 2013 increase.
+However, cigarette tax revenues fell in each of the three fiscal years following the FY 2013 increase.
 Similarly, Manassas raised its cigarette tax rate by 43 percent in FY 2012, from \$0.50 to \$0.65 per pack and tax revenues rose by 29 percent in the first year, but revenues fell by nearly 5 percent in each year thereafter.

 Purcellville hiked the cigarette tax rate by 30 percent in FY 2012, but revenues fell slightly short of expectations, rising only 27 percent that year.
-Revenues held steady over the next two fiscal years - increasing 1 percent and 2 percent - and then fell by 4 percent in FY 2015.
+Revenues held steady over the next two fiscal years - increasing 1 percent and 2 percent - and then fell by 4 percent in FY 2015 and 2 percent in FY 2016.